 The Record Office is currently closed whilst work is undertaken to remove mould.
 The collections normally housed in Carmarthenshire Record Office are currently held at Glamorgan Archives, where it is being cleaned before being made available for visitors' use.

-Carmarthenshire Record Office hold documents dating from the fourteenth to the twenty-first century, these representing the written memory of the county.
+Carmarthenshire Record Office holds documents dating from the fourteenth to the twenty-first century, these representing the written memory of the county.

 The records are on many different medium from loose sheets of paper, bound volumes, parchment rolls, maps, plans and photographs to cassettes, CD's and videos.